min-guk/min-guk/README.md

 My research focuses on the exciting convergence of System and AI, with specific emphasis on **ML for Systems** and **Systems for ML**.
 My key publication, featured at SIGMOD '24, is titled ["Can Learned Indexes be Built Efficiently?
 A Deep Dive into Sampling Trade-offs"](https://2024.sigmod.org/program_sigmod.shtml#ssession33).

-### I am currently looking for a PhD position for 2025 and expect to complete my Master's degree in August 2024!
+### I am currently looking for a PhD position for 2025!